wanghwlab/wanghwlab.github.io/_pages/about.md

   - /about.html
 ---

-Wang Lab at the State Key Laboratory of Ophthalmology specializes in Computational Translatomics.
-By integrating high-resolution Ribo-seq technology with advanced AI algorithms, we aim to decode the 'immune dark matter'—specifically micropeptides originating from non-canonical translation—to provide robust scientific evidence for precision medicine in oncology and ophthalmology.
+Wang Lab at the Zhongshan Ophthalmic Center, Sun Yat-sen University, specializes in Computational Translatomics.
+By integrating high-resolution Ribo-seq technology with cutting-edge AI algorithms, we aim to decode the 'immune dark matter'—specifically micropeptides originating from non-canonical translation—to provide robust scientific evidence for precision medicine in oncology and ophthalmology.

 Research Interests
 ======